 Small Oily Fish

-Fish in general is a great source of protein, calcium, selenium, niacin and Omega-3 fats for your dog.
-In fact, giving whole fish is a much better way to give your dog Omega-3 fatty acids than fish oil, which is very unstable and can easily become rancid.
+Sardines, smelts, herring, mackerel, anchovies … are all small oily fish that offer your dog a source of omega-3 fatty acids … as well as protein, calcium, selenium and niacin.
+In fact, giving whole fish is a much better way to give your dog omega-3 fatty acids than fish oil, which is very unstable and can easily become rancid.

 You can feed these fish whole and raw two or three times a week.
 Depending on your dog’s taste, give them either thawed or still frozen (some dogs prefer their fish crunchy).

 You can feed these types of fish canned … preferably packed in water without added salt.
 For a 40-50 lb dog, give ¼ of a 3.75 oz can of small fish (again, sardines, mackerel, herrings or anchovies) per day along with other foods

 Seafood To Feed Dogs Occasionally

 These seafoods are good ones to feed occasionally … with some cautions.

 Your dog can eat shellfish like shrimp, clams, mussels or oysters.
 These creatures are nutrient dense because they live in mineral rich waters.

 Oysters, clams and mussels are bivalves (with hinged shells) that are generally rich in vitamin B12, protein, iron, zinc, copper, calcium, phosphorus and selenium, as well as omega-3 fatty acids.
 Because bivalves are low on the food chain, they’re low risk when it comes to heavy metal contamination.